andrehtissot/cordova-plugin-cocoapods-cdn/README.md

-# cordova-plugin-cocoapods-cdn
+# Cocoapods CDN source switcher
-When the environment supports, the cocoapods source is automatically set to the official CDN instead of the slow Github repository
+> When the environment supports, the cocoapods source is automatically set to the official CDN instead of the slow Github repository.